1. Home

 WhatsApp

 NZC Chief Executive David White confirmed plans to schedule nine double-header days, combining men's and women's fixtures to boost attendance and streamline travel.
 All matches will be broadcast free-to-air on TVNZ channels, highlighting a push to make cricket accessible nationwide.
-This series will also be available to watch globally on various platforms such as tapmad.
+This series will also be available to watch globally on various platforms such as Tapmad.

 With high-profile series against global powers and a clearer path to the WTC, New Zealand’s summer promises high drama and competitive cricket.
 Hosting top-tier nations back-to-back is designed to challenge the Black Caps—both on-field and in drawing crowds.